jacubero/aws-architect-associate/docs/intro.rst

 .. image:: /intro_d/cost.png

 Cost Optimization is the ability to avoid or eliminate unneeded cost or suboptimal resources.
-It involves:
+The focus areas are:

 * Use cost-effective resources